 Do what you like!
 Create a space that you enjoy being in where you can let your creative spirit fly.

 Also, know when to take breaks.
 I am always more effective when I take short breaks while I am working.
 This prevents mistakes as well.

-Remember to email KayHamArt@gmail.com and include the code BLUEDOG in your message to get 10% off your purchase and to donate 10% to animal rescue organization Project Pearl in North Carolina.
+To order, visit her website and include the code CANINEJOURNAL in your message to get 10% off your purchase and to donate 10% to animal rescue organization Project Pearl in North Carolina.